Keyboard shortcuts

 Tier: 2

-The wasm32-wasip1 target is a WebAssembly compilation target which assumes that the [WASIp1] (aka "WASI preview1") set of "syscalls" are available for use in the standard library.
-Historically this target in the Rust compiler was one of the first for WebAssembly where Rust and C code are explicitly intended to interoperate as well.
+The wasm32-wasip1 target is a WebAssembly compilation target which assumes that the WASIp1 (aka "WASI preview1") set of "syscalls" are available for use in the standard library.
+This target explicitly supports interop with non-Rust code such as C and C++.

 Today the wasm32-wasip1 target will generate core WebAssembly modules which will import functions from the wasi_snapshot_preview1 module for OS-related functionality (e.g. printing).